2/20/2025

 Tom Burns

 Yeah, I'd be happy to, Mike.
-This is Tom.
-And so the I-DOS TRIO, as we talked about, is going to be a really a modification of our existing applicator.
-And we believe that it will take us right now, typically the incision size for an I-DOS implantation is about two and a half millimeters.
-And so our hope is to get that down with I-DOS TRIO somewhere in the neighborhood of one millimeter.
+This is Tom, and so the IDOS TRIO, as we talked about, is going to be a really a modification of our existing applicator.
+And we believe that it will take us right now, typically the incision size for an Eidos implantation is about two and a half millimeters.
+And so our hope is to get that down with Eidos Trio somewhere in the neighborhood of one millimeter.
 At one millimeter, you have a significantly closed chamber and you have very reduced risk for any dehiscence of the aqueous humor coming out of the eye.
 And you're able to maintain chamber pressure.
-So for those reasons, we think that that proportionally this will will be a in the favor of moving into the in-office for clinicians, which has been part of our plan.
-During this planning period process, the FDA has in the drug division requires a small safety study to be done.
-And so we'll be in the process midyear or so of beginning a small safety study with the FDA.
+So for those reasons, We think that proportionally this will be in the favor of moving into the in-office for clinicians, which has been part of our plan during this planning period process.
+The FDA has, in the drug division, requires a small safety study to be done.
+And so we'll be in the process mid-year or so of beginning a small safety study with the FDA.
 We'll need to follow those patients for a period of time.
-And so our expectation is to have the I-DOS TRIO product available in twenty twenty six, which is going to align quite nicely with our approach with MACs as we seek MAC by to establish the appropriate payments for this modified code to be able to give surgeons the reimbursement capability and predictability of doing these in office.
+And so our expectation is to have the iDose Trio product available in 2026, which is going to align quite nicely with our approach with MACs as we seek MAC by MAC to establish the appropriate payments for this modified code to be able to give surgeons the reimbursement capability and predictability of doing these in office.
 So we like what we see.
 We like how it lines up.
-And we think certainly by year in twenty twenty six, we'll have this product in the commercial marketplace.
+And we think certainly by year end 2026, we'll have this product in the commercial marketplace.

 speaker

 Great.
 Thanks, Tom.
 That's helpful.
-I guess just a follow up for me.
-As you think about twenty twenty five guidance, I guess, can you talk about how you're thinking about I-DOS growth expectations just in the context of is this primarily a continuation of penetrating the Medicare population or do you have anything baked into expectations for starting to see some benefit from any traction on the commercial side?
+And I guess just a follow-up for me, as you think about 2025 guidance, I guess, can you talk about how you're thinking about I-dose growth expectations just in the context of, is this primarily a continuation of penetrating the Medicare population, or do you have anything baked into expectations for starting to see some benefit from any traction on the commercial side?
 Thank you.

 speaker